 Bear offers 4 top-rated mattresses.
-Their Bear Original memory foam has won acclaim with athletes on a budget, the Bear Hybrid is great for those looking for a pressure-relieving higher end feel, and their Bear Pro is perfect for those looking for an ultra-cooling contouring experience.
-Their newest mattress, the Bear Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
+Their Bear Original memory foam has won acclaim with athletes on a budget (it's available in a hybrid option now too!).
+For those looking for pressure-relieving feel, the Bear Hybrid is a great option.
+Lastly, their newest mattress, the Bear Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
+It comes in three firmness choices.
 From the Celliant® fibers to copper cooling, customers love these mattresses for their superior cooling, muscle pain relief, and balanced back support.

 Puffy is an online mattress brand that makes three mattresses: The Puffy Mattress, The Puffy Lux Mattress, and The Puffy Royal Mattress.
 Each of these offer a highly rated, pressure-relieving feel that is making a splash in the mattress in the box industry.
 With coil hybrid designs in their Lux and Royal, folks find these mattresses more plush than many other options, which is great for those with a lighter body type.
 With an aim at providing a balanced, fluffy feel for less than in-store and offering both all-foam and hybrid designs, Puffy is worth a second look!